lucky-wolf/DW2-XL/README.md

   - 450 Synthetic Units
   - 500 Armored
   - 2000 Titans
-- Adjusted energy use of hail cannons
+- Adjusted energy use of hyperion cannons
 - Adjusted end game planetary facilities to cost much more
 - Made Gizureans and Quamenos "non-social" races (don't qualify for diplomatic focus line)
 - Reduced maintenance savings so it doesn't grow to extreme values